erin0306/Occupational-Projection-Dashboard/README.md

 # Team DANE Final Project
-Group Members: Nam Pham, Alberto Melendez, Daniella Mesler, and Erin Cheng
+Group Members: Nam Pham, Alberto Melendez, Daniella Mesler, and Erin Chang

 ## Project Overview and Purpose
 We worked with the occupational employment and wage data in U.S. obtained through the Bureau of Labor Statistics website, which publishes a large amount of information by occupation, including career information, employment levels and projections, and data on earnings and working conditions.
 These estimates are